firolightfog/Yolow/README.md

 Since 2.1.8 Keyboard shortcuts are available:
 - `i`: alternate values for all note knobs
-- `r`: random values for all note knobs
+- `r`: random values for all note knobs and step lengths

 ### Celei
 Celei is the smaller sister of Celesta.
 Basically it's a simple unquantized note sequencer upto 8 steps with OCT (octave) and RNG (range) settings.
 A unique feature that you can get a clock signal once a selected step is active.
 (Setting it to step #1 would return a common EOC signal.)
 An external TRANSP (transpose) input is also accepted.
 Special thanks to Andre_M for all the contribution!